Q. What time does school end?

 San Francisco, CA 94104

 Clarendon School is home to two distinct and highly regarded programs: The Second Community (SC) Program and the Japanese Bilingual-Bicultural Program (JBBP).
 Both programs share the same administrative staff and teach the same SFUSD core curriculum, in English.
-There is no immersion program at Clarendon although SC and JBBP both have second language components in their respective programs.
+There is no immersion program at Clarendon, although JBBP has second language components in their program.
 Prospective students may apply to either or both programs and must indicate their preference on the SFUSD application.

 For Second Community, indicate: Clarendon – 478 – GEN